javier-caparo/Udacity-DevOps-Azure-Project-2/README.md

 * Go to Azure Deveops page  and sign in it, create a new Project inside your organization ( if you dont have an organization create one first).

-* In your new Project in Azure DevOps, go to Project Settings and create a new `Pipeline --> Service Connection` as is explained on the Youtube video below ( Service Connection must be of Type Azure Resource Manager)
+* In your new Project in Azure DevOps, go to Project Settings and create a new `Pipeline --> Service Connection` as is explained on the Youtube video link  below ( Service Connection must be of Type Azure Resource Manager)

 Note 1 : Name your Service Connection `AZServiceConnection` Note 2: Use a link of as this `https://dev.azure.com/<organization>/<project_name>/_apis/serviceendpoint/endpoints?api-version=5.0-preview.2`  to find your ServiceConnectionID ( take note of this number since you will needed in the yaml file to build the pipeline).
-Replace the alues for the ones that you created for your organziation and project name.
+Replace the values for the ones that you created for your organization and project name.
 Note3: the ServiceConnection ID is the number before the name `AZServiceConnection` of the above link.

 * In  your new Project in Azure DevOps, go to Pipelines -->New Pipeline --> GitHub --> Select Your Repo --. select an Existing YAML file'
-- Choose the `main` branch and the file named `azure-pipelines.yml` as is showed on the fiure below
+- Choose the `main` branch and the file named `azure-pipelines.yml` as is showed on the figure below

 ![alt text](<link here>)